joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_law/of_the_reason_for_the_judicial_precepts/prologue.md

 (2) Concerning the fellowship of one man with another;
 (3) Concerning matters relating to foreigners;
 (4) Concerning things relating to domestic matters.

-* Whether The Old Law Enjoined Fitting Precepts Concerning Rulers?
-* Whether The Judicial Precepts Were Suitably Framed As To The Relations Of One Man With Another?
-* Whether The Judicial Precepts Regarding Foreigners Were Framed In A Suitable Manner?
-* Whether The Old Law Set Forth Suitable Precepts About The Members Of The Household?